-The pastoral council is a group of people, chosen from and by the parish community, who together with the parish director guide, determine the direction of the parish, oversee its pastoral activity and temporal affairs as the community attempts to fulfill the mission of the church.
+The pastoral council is a group of people, chosen from and by the parish community, who advise the administrator/pastor, help to determine the direction of the parish, oversee its pastoral activity and temporal affairs as the parish seeks to live and fulfill the mission of the Catholic church.

 The council meets the fourth Tuesday of every month (with the exception of July and December) in the Granville Room.
 These meetings are open to all parishioners.

-St. Catherine’s pastoral council is comprised of nine at-large members, the two parish trustees and the parish director.
+St. Catherine’s pastoral council is comprised of nine at-large members, the two parish trustees and the administrator/pastor.
 Our current members are:

 Bill Protz, Chairperson

 Rev. Joe Jagodensky, SDS.
 Administrator